Qiskit/qiskit/CONTRIBUTING.md

 ### Snapshot Testing for Visualizations

-If you are working on code that makes changes to any matplotlib visualisations you will need to check that your changes don't break any snapshot tests, and add new tests where necessary.
+If you are working on code that makes changes to any matplotlib or latex visualisations you will need to check that your changes don't break any snapshot tests, and add new tests where necessary.
 You can do this as follows:

 1. Make sure you have pushed your latest changes to your remote branch.
-2. Go to link: `https://mybinder.org/v2/gh/<github_user>/<repo>/<branch>?urlpath=apps/test/ipynb/mpl_tester.ipynb`.
-For example, if your GitHub username is `username`, your forked repo has the same name the original, and your branch is `my_awesome_new_feature`, you should visit https://mybinder.org/v2/gh/username/qiskit-terra/my_awesome_new_feature?urlpath=apps/test/ipynb/mpl_tester.ipynb.
+2. Go to link: `https://mybinder.org/v2/gh/<github_user>/<repo>/<branch>?urlpath=apps/test/ipynb/snapshot_tester.ipynb`.
+For example, if your GitHub username is `username`, your forked repo has the same name the original, and your branch is `my_awesome_new_feature`, you should visit https://mybinder.org/v2/gh/username/qiskit-terra/my_awesome_new_feature?urlpath=apps/test/ipynb/snapshot_tester.ipynb
 This opens a Jupyter Notebook application running in the cloud that automatically runs the snapshot tests (note this may take some time to finish loading).
 3. Each test result provides a set of 3 images (left: reference image, middle: your test result, right: differences).
 In the list of tests the passed tests are collapsed and failed tests are expanded.
 If a test fails, you will see a situation like this: